JTBake490/Data-Science-Projects/Wine/README.md

 ## Preprocessing
 * Scaling For The K Nearest Neighbors Classifier
-    - Most features use measurements which fall between 0 and five units.
+    - Most features use measurements which fall between zero and five units.
 The three exceptions were alcohol, color_intensity, and proline.
     - The standard scaler was used on the three mentioned features

 ## Model Chosen